Transportation, Parking and Vehicle Registration

 |WC||Woods Creek permit issued to residents of Woods Creek Apartments||Woods Creek Apartments|

 - All students, faculty and staff must register motor vehicles (including motorcycles and mopeds) and display a valid/current parking permit on their vehicle to park on campus.

 - Vehicle registration must be completed using the online parking management system.
-Registration will open for 2020-2021 permits in mid-July.
+Registration will open for 2021-2022 permits in mid-July.
+Watch your email and campus notices for an announcement of permit availability.
 Students may only have one permit issued to one vehicle at a time.
 Faculty and staff may register multiple vehicles and must display their hangtag permit on any registered vehicle they park on campus.

 - If a motor vehicle is replaced or if the vehicle's registration information changes, students and employees are required to make those changes to their account in the online parking management system.
 There is a $10 replacement fee for a new permit.

 - Vehicle registration permit fees (if applicable) must be paid prior to receipt of the permit.
 Permit fees are assessed as follows: